fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 21)
 Title : Should switch checking.

+Pre-condition:

+1)Exists a user
+2)Exists two or more checkings.

 Description:Go to the view checkings page and change the checking we are looking at.